puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 The tasks we will accompish in this quest will help you learn more about manipulating your Puppet manifests to accomplish specific tasks.
 If you're ready to get started, type the following command:

 	quest --start variables

-## What you should already know

-- Resources Quest
-- Mainfest Quest
-- Classes Quest

 ## Variables